Stork Bite Birthmark: Causes, Treatment, And Prevention

 Image: Shutterstock

 • Moles, café-au-lait, and Mongolian spots: These are called pigmented birthmarks since they occur due to the aggregation of melanocytes or skin pigment cells.
 Pigmented birthmarks are brownish, bluish, or grayish in appearance compared to the reddish or pinkish appearance of stork bites.
-Moles tend to stay for longer while Mongolian spots fade away as the baby grows older.
+Moles tend to stay for longer while Mongolian blue spots fade away as the baby grows older.
 Café-au-lait spots may or may not fade over time.

 Are There Any Natural Treatments For Stork Bites?